UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Usage-based electricity plans base your monthly cost on your specific consumption patterns rather than a set rate.

 A usage-based electricity plan is a broad category covering any energy contract that dictates your final monthly cost based on specific consumption habits rather than a static, unchanging rate.
-In traditional energy models, you pay a set price for every single kWh you use, regardless of outside factors like weather or grid strain.
-However, as the electrical grid modernizes and green technology becomes more prevalent, utility providers are offering creative new structures to incentivize better energy management.
+While standard fixed plans lock in your rate for every kWh used regardless of grid strain, usage-based plans are highly dynamic.

-The Mechanics of Time-of-Use Plans
+Time-of-Use Electricity Plans

 Infographic showing time-of-use electricity rates with peak, off-peak, and super off-peak periods.